elliea511/nurse-ellie/mental-health/anxiety.md

 1. Identify the anxiety level first.
 2. Decide whether the patient can learn or needs calming first.
 3. For panic, stay with the patient and use short directions.
-4. For phobias, gradual exposure or flooding may be used.
+4. For phobias, exposure-based treatment may be used.
 5. For OCD, reduce rituals gradually.
 6. For PTSD flashbacks, ground the patient to the present.
 7. Know which meds are quick relief versus long-term control.